 - Vaporized oil propelled by high pressure air is an explosive mixture. - Fire in the compressor can cause an explosion and flame projection.
-Should this occur, there is potential for serious injury or death. - Operate the compressor in a well ventilated area free of flammable vapors, dust, or other combustible materials.
+Should this occur, there is potential for serious injury or death. - Operate the compressor in a well ventilated area free of flammable vapors, dust, or other combustible materials. - Do not refuel the engine while the system is running or hot. - Do not refuel the engine in an enclosed space or area with poor ventilation.

-- Do not refuel the engine while the system is running or hot. - Do not refuel the engine in an enclosed space or area with poor ventilation. - If fuel is spilled, clean the area and wait for it to dry before starting the engine. - Never place objects against or on top of the compressor. - Never expose the system to extreme heat.
+- Never place objects against or on top of the compressor. - Never expose the system to extreme heat.